-Difficult decisions have to be made about parenting and it's not uncommon for a competition between 'my family' and 'your family' to arise.
-Each partner often want to raise their children in the same way they were brought up and sometimes overbearing in-laws will try to impose their own ideas about how to bring up the kids.
+Difficult decisions have to be made about parenting and it’s not uncommon for competition between ‘my family’ and ‘your family’ to arise.
+Each partner often wants to raise their children, in the same way, they were brought up and sometimes overbearing in-laws will try to impose their own ideas about how to bring up the kids.

 If you feel that your partner’s parents interfere it is worth remembering that this is just a way of showing they care.
 Often it helps to try to focus on what you do like about them rather than the things or ideas you find difficult.

 If this doesn’t help it’s important that you and your partner show a united front.
 It can be difficult to stand up to a parent but if you and your partner can agree and be supportive of each other you’re more likely to find a way of overcoming strained relationships.
 For some people getting on with the in-laws will never come easily, but for most couples, it’s something that gets easier with time and as you get to know each other better.